bjoo/ChromaSummitBuildScripts/README.md

     cd cuda-jit
  ```
    now edit the file `env.sh` with your favourite editor.
 Replace the value of `TOPDIR_HIP` with the location
    of the current directory.
-A full path is recommended so you can source this ./env.sh script also in your run scipts.
+A full path is recommended so you can source this  `env.sh` script also in your run scipts.

- Once this is done you should be able to build the code in the `cuda-jit/` directory.,
+ Once this is done you should be able to build the code.